ibm-cloud-docs/mas-ms/security.md

 ## Compliance - IBM Cloud (Infrastructure)
 {: #compliance-ibm-cloud-infrastructure}

 All IBM Maximo Application Suite Managed Service customer environments are managed to IBM IT Security Standards (ITSS) defined by IBM’s Chief Information Security Officer (CISO).
-This includes vulnerability scanning and subsequent remediation
+This includes vulnerability scanning and subsequent remediation.

 IBM Cloud holds ISO-27001 certification and can provide SOC 1, 2 and 3 reports to customers